rabidaudio/bsky-apps/README.md

 This is a pretty quick-and-dirty project, so I've added some arbitrary caps to keep the scale manageable for now while I work out the kinks.
 If you run into any of these let me know and I'll see what can be done.

-- Lists are currently limited to 50 members
+- Lists are limited to 50 members
 - Only the last 48 hours worth of posts are available through the feed
+- Each user can have up to 5 lists
 - There's a limit of 1000 total lists for all users

 ### TODO